FernV/linuxcnc-features/README.md

 		SUBROUTINE_PATH = ./lib

 	features.ui is allready in ~/linuxcnc-features directory

+	NOTE: I highly recommend you use ~/linuxcnc-features/ for your config directory to avoid creating a structure on your own

 You should now be able to start linuxcnc and have Features vcp embedded in axis